firezone/firezone/docs/docs/deploy/server.md

 ## Installation Instructions

-**NOTE**: Firezone modifies the kernel netfilter and routing tables.
-Other programs that modify the Linux routing table or netfilter firewall will likely interfere with Firezone's operation.

 Assuming you're running a supported Linux kernel on one of the [distros listed above](#supported-linux-distributions), follow these steps to install and configure Firezone for first use: